East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 Temple Stats and Trends

-- This season, the Owls are winless against the spread when entering a game as an underdog of 15.5 points or more.
+- The Owls have yet to cover the spread this season when underdogs by 15.5 points or more.

-- Temple's games this season have hit the over on four of seven set point totals (57.1%).
+- Temple's games this year have gone over the total in four out of seven opportunities (57.1%).

-- Temple is 2-1 against the spread and 3-0 overall when the team records more than 26.6 points.
+- Temple is 2-1 against the spread and 3-0 overall when the team scores more than 26.6 points.

-- The Owls have 14 giveaways this season, while the Pirates have 18 takeaways .
+- The Owls have turned the ball over 14 times, four fewer times than the Pirates have forced turnovers (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.